 Replenish Nutrients and Neurotransmitters

-People with dysautonomia typically have a long list of nutritional deficiencies they are unaware of.
-Adequate levels of vitamin c, zinc, pantethine, folic acid, b12, b1, b2, b3, pyridoxal 5 phosphate, as well as a variety of amino acids, fatty acids and minerals are essential for a healthy nervous system and neurotransmitter production and function.
+People with dysautonomia may have nutritional deficiencies they are unaware of.
+Adequate levels of vitamin c, zinc, pantethine, folic acid, b12, b1, b2, b3, pyridoxal 5 phosphate, as well as a variety of amino acids, fatty acids, and minerals are essential for a healthy nervous system and neurotransmitter production and function.
 Furthermore, the lack of adequate nutrients is perceived by the body as stress and will perpetuate the whole fight or flight system.
 An Organic Acids test is a good place to start for identifying nutritional deficiencies.
-As we mentioned above, neurotransmitters are key for keeping the autonomic nervous system in balance, and every suggestion that is made on this page will also help with neurotransmitters, but sometimes specific amino acid supplementation and their respective co-factors are needed to replenish them.
+As we mentioned above, neurotransmitters are key for keeping the autonomic nervous system in balance, and every suggestion that is made on this page will also help with neurotransmitters, but sometimes nutritional supplementation may be needed to help replenish them.
 Methylation may be impaired because of nutritional deficiencies, which can keep one stuck in the stress response system as well, and there are genetic factors that can affect methylation.

 Deep Breathing Exercises

 However, the type of deep breathing exercise that you use is crucial.
 If it is not done properly it can produce a counterproductive effect.
-Please read my pages on breath, and breathing exercises and instant relaxation to learn the types I have found to be most effective for turning off sympathetic stress.
+Please read my pages on breath and breathing exercises, to learn the types I have found to be most effective for turning off sympathetic stress.

-Deep breathing exercises should be practiced every day, in the morning when you get up and in the evening before going to sleep and anytime throughout the day that stress feels particularly high.
+Deep breathing exercises should be practiced every day beginning in the morning when you get up and in the evening before going to sleep and anytime throughout the day that stress feels particularly high.